 King Fish Roasted In Butter Served With A Delicious Provençale Sauce

-More about that fish though.
-It’s a beautiful fish and it was fabulous roasted with that Provençale sauce.
+It’s a beautiful fish and it was fabulous roasted with the Provençale sauce.
 This fish could have been prepared many ways and would have been fabulous!
-I wanted the fish to take the centre stage in this recipe and that is why I decided to make it this way.
+I really wanted the fish to take the centre stage in this recipe and that is why I decided to make it this way.
 The sauce lends to it but doesn’t take over.
-The fish is flaky and buttery and the sauce is savoury and has layers of flavour in it from a slight spice to a little tomato tang and some good funk and saltiness from the capers to the olives and to the anchovies.
+The fish is flaky and buttery and the sauce is savoury and has layers of flavour in it from a slight spice to a little tomato tang and some good briny and salty goodness from the capers to the olives and to the anchovies.
 My kind of flavours!!
 It’s so good I could eat it by the spoonful.
 Provençal sauce is typically a tomato based sauce that is served with all sorts of meat including seafood.
 It is usually stewed until the tomatoes really cook down and become a nice and reduced sauce but in this version they stay more intact.
 Possibly more salsa like than a sauce, perfect for spooning over this fabulous roasted king fish fillet.

-This could easily feed 4-6 with some sides and its very well priced for this quality of fish, so would be great for a dinner party.
-It roasts in the oven for approx 30-45 min because of its thickness and the sauce is whipped up in minutes.
+This could easily feed 4-6 with some sides and would be great for a dinner party.
+It roasts in the oven for approx 20-30 min because of its thickness and the sauce is whipped up in minutes.
 I will be making this for company again for sure.
 So let me share with you how I prepared it and it might give you a little inspo on preparing your king fish fillet or any other white fish you may have had in mind.

 For the fish